MathieuKolodziejski/tryhackme-ctfs/thm-ctf-couch.md

 I then found a username:password in `http://10.10.183.192:5984/_utils/document.html?secret/a1320dd69fb4570d0a3d26df4e000be7`: **atena:t4qfzcc4qN##**.

-I was able to login through ssh.
+I was able to login through ssh with these credentials.

 I then found a user.txt file in /home/atena: **THM{1ns3cure_couchdb}**.